 Under Section 52 of the Copyright Act some old unpublished material held in library collections may be copied with a view to publication provided that:

-- the identity of the copyright owner is unknown; and
+- the identity of the copyright owner is unknown

-- a notice is placed in the Commonwealth Government Notices Gazette two to three months prior to the publication of the work.
+- a notice is placed in the Commonwealth Government Notices Gazette 2 to 3 months prior to the publication of the work.

 - See Regulation 5 of the Copyright Regulations 1969 (Commonwealth) for requirements which must be included in the government gazette notice.